How To Avoid Drinking Toxic Tea

-- Art of Tea is my favorite loose tea.
+- Art of Tea is one of my favorite loose teas.
+Their pomegranate green is especially delicious.

 - Gaia also makes safe tea, as there are no plastics used in their tea bags.
 Only chlorine-free bleached paper pulps are used for the production of the filter paper, and cotton yarn is used to secure the tab.
 Because Gaia only makes herbal, caffeine-free teas, I don’t drink them often.